MiczFlor/RPi-Jukebox-RFID/documentation/builders/autohotspot.md

 ## Disabling automatism

-Auto-Hotspot can be enabled or disabled using the Webapp.
+Auto-Hotspot can be enabled or disabled using the Web App.

 > [!IMPORTANT]
 > Disabling or enabling will keep the last state.